Applications open for partial scholarships and self-funded students

 The internationalisation of students is an essential element to foster excellence in teaching and learning.
 A more diverse learning experience will generate experts with an awareness of global issues and multicultural skills.
 The partner universities consider internationalisation within higher education as a methodology to prepare students to be competent to undertake complex international assignments, through intercultural understanding.

-For the 2024/2026 edition, the EMILDAI programme will select the best 38 students.
-We offer 23 full Erasmus Mundus scholarships, up to 10 Full Fee Waivers and up to 5 Partial Fee Waivers.
+For the 2026/2028 edition, the EMILDAI programme will select the best 30 students.
+For this intake, we will only offer partial scholarships (to be detailed).
 For more information please visit our pages on tuition fees and scholarship opportunities.

-Admissions to the 2024-26 edition of the EMILDAI programme will be articulated in two rounds.
-In the first round of applications (1 November 2023 – 19 January 2024) all students will be considered for a Full Erasmus Mundus Scholarship, a Full or Partial Fee Waiver.
-Applicants who will be unsuccessful in securing a scholarship or a fee waiver will be offered a self-funded place.
+Admissions to the 2026-28 edition of the EMILDAI programme will be articulated in two rounds.
+In the first round of applications (November 10th 2025 – January 25th 2026) all students will be considered for a partial scholarship.
+Applicants who will be unsuccessful in securing a partial scholarship will be offered a self-funded place.

-If places are still available on the programme, applications for self-funded and fee waiver places will reopen between 22 April and 31 May 2024 and will be assessed on a rolling basis.
+If places are still available on the programme, applications for self-funded will reopen between March 22nd and May 29th 2026 and will be assessed on a rolling basis.
 If you wish to secure a place on the programme, we advise you to apply within the first round of applications.

-Applications open for scholarship, fee waiver and self-funded students
+Applications open for partial scholarships and self-funded students

 Closing date